 - Who else will be using the pool table?

-If you’re serious about developing your skills, you may want to save up for a slate table.
-The same can be said if you only have a garage or an outdoor area to put the table.
-In that case, slate is the best choice.
+If you’re serious about developing your skills, a slate table might be a better investment.
+Similarly, if you only have a garage or an outdoor area, slate is the optimal choice.